grimace9527/gitskills/readme.txt

 # gitskills
 Creating a new branch is quick.
-Fix bug.
-Creating a new branch dev.